ramit21/machine-learning-python/algorithms/K-Nearest-Neighbors/README.md

 Given some training vectors (features), kNN identifies k nearest neighbours of given vector C (whos class needs to be identified), regardless of labels.
 It then assigns the class that is in majority among the k neighbours as the class of C.

+When used as Regression algorithm, it finds K closest points to a sample and return the average value.

 Euclidean Distance [ sqrt((pow(x1-x2),2), (pow(y1-y2),2))] is used to find the nearest distance from the target (x1,y1)

 Always choose an odd value of k to avoid ambuigity among equal no. of neighbouring classes.